What the gay marriage decision means for Maryland couples

 Ultimately, in writing for the majority, Justice Anthony M. Kennedy wrote that gay and lesbian couples have a fundamental right to marry, guaranteed by the Constitution.

-So what does this mean for same sex couples in Maryland?
+So what does this mean for gay couples in Maryland?

 Maryland residents will still have the same rights to marry and divorce in the state; however, if they move to any other state, these rights will be extended to their new state as well.